1971 Balmoral Furniture Company bombing: Aftermath

 Within a month of the bombing, the UDA had restructured, adopting a more military structure and establishing a thirteen-member Security Council under Charles Harding Smith to co-ordinate activity.

 Michael Stone would go on to perpetrate the Milltown Cemetery attack in 1988, which was caught on camera.
 Another Protestant man, Eddie Kinner, had been at the scene following the explosion.
 He lived around the corner from Balmoral.
 He sought revenge against the IRA and later joined the Ulster Volunteer Force (UVF).
-He later spoke about his reactions to the Balmoral bombing in an interview with Peter Taylor: "On that occasion, if somebody had handed me a bomb to plant it anywhere you want in the Falls, I would have done it", adding that he had no qualms about taking somebody else's life.
+He later spoke about his reaction to the Balmoral bombing in an interview with Peter Taylor: "On that occasion, if somebody had handed me a bomb to plant it anywhere you want in the Falls, I would have done it", adding that he had no qualms about taking somebody else's life.
 Within a week of the attack, the UVF retaliated by planting a bomb at Murtagh's Bar on the Irish nationalist Springfield Road in west Belfast.
 A 16-year-old Catholic barman, James McCallum, was killed.

 The building which housed Balmoral's Furniture Company was formerly "Wee Joe's Picture House", dating from the 1930s.
-Taking its name from "Wee" Joe McKibben, one of three owners of the cinema (which was nicknamed the "Wee Shank"), it was said locally that it cost a jam jar to get in on account of the fact that patrons could go to McKibben's other place of business, a grocery shop, and swap an empty jam jar for a ticket to the cinema.
+Taking its name from "Wee" Joe McKibben, one of three owners of the cinema (which was nicknamed the "Wee Shank"), it was said locally that it cost a jam jar to get in because patrons could go to McKibben's other business, a grocery shop, and swap an empty jam jar for a ticket to the cinema.
 The edifice was demolished after the bombing.
 Although a youth on the Shankill had seen the green car and person who planted the device, the bombers were never apprehended nor was anyone ever charged in connection with the attack.
 The McGurk's Bar bombing was the catalyst that sparked a series of tit-for-tat bombings and shootings by loyalist and republican paramilitaries that would help make the 1970s the bloodiest decade in the 30-year history of the Troubles.

 The Balmoral bombing was not the first paramilitary attack in the Shankill Road area.
 On 29 September 1971, the Four Steps Inn pub had been bombed by the Provisional IRA, resulting in the deaths of two men.
 It would not be the last either.
 In August 1975, the Provisional IRA carried out a shooting and bombing attack against the Bayardo Bar on Aberdeen Street, which killed three men and two women - one aged 17.
-A deadlier attack took place on 23 October 1993 when a two-man IRA unit from Ardoyne carried a bomb into Frizzell's Fish Shop on the Shankill.
-The device detonated prematurely, killing one of the bombers and ten of the customers (see Shankill Road bombing).
+A deadlier attack took place on 23 October 1993 when a two-man IRA unit from Ardoyne carried a bomb carried a bomb into Frizzell's Fish Shop on the Shankill.
+The device detonated prematurely, killing one of the bombers and ten customers.